yogin16/yogin16.github.io/_posts/2017-12-25-redis-lua-spring-cache.md

 Redis lets us write scripted extensions and easy interface to manage the script.
 [This guide](https://www.compose.com/articles/a-quick-guide-to-redis-lua-scripting/) describes the basics of Lua scripting in Redis pretty neatly.
 I wanted to have a lua script for Redis to learn more about basic Lua itself.

 We use redis for Spring's `@Cacheable` cache mechanism.
-The usage is pretty simple on any @Component (Service) bean if we want to cache the result of the method we just annotate with:
+The usage is pretty simple; on any @Component (Service) bean if we want to cache the result of the method we just annotate with:

 ```java
     @Cacheable(value = "A_METHOD", key = "#param")